tharunoptimus/solid-worker-upload/README.md

 4. Web Workers can communicate with the main thread using `postMessage()` and `onmessage` event listener but it can be limiting, so we can use `BroadcastChannel` API to communicate with the main thread and other web workers.
 5. If you want to resolve some problems with TypeScript, you might want to include "WebWorker" in the `lib` array in your `tsconfig.json` file.
 Like this:
 `"lib": ["ESNext", "DOM", "WebWorker"],`

+**Switching to "OFFLINE" under Network tab in Dev Tools doesn't work with `web workers`.
+It works sometimes and sometimes it doesn't.
+So, if you want to emulate it, play with your wifi LOL**